 Choose a department or job function that is not mission-critical to the success of your business.
 Start your remote worker project during a slow time of the year for your business, if possible.
 Walkthrough all the steps needed to onboard, train and review a remote employee.

 Encourage feedback from both your on-site and remote employees so you can adjust your policies and procedures.
-Showing trust in your remote workers will encourage trust throughout your organization.
+Showing trust in your remote workers will encourage top time clock software trust throughout your organization.

 #4 Review Yearly